Lab 3: Series and Parallel Resistive Circuit

 -

-Double-verify that the circuit is assembled properly and that there is no short circuit.
-Tips: Follow the flow of the current on your physical circuit from the positive (+) terminal of the power supply to the resistor, then to the ammeter, then to the negative terminal of the power supply to verify proper connections.
+Double-check that the circuit is assembled properly and that there is no short circuit.
+Tips: Follow the flow of the current in your physical circuit from the positive (+) terminal of the power supply to the resistor, then to the ammeter, then to the negative terminal of the power supply to verify proper connections.

 -